Traits in Cairo

 let production = producer.produce();

-// producer.consumer(production); Invalid: ProducerType does not implement Consumer
+// producer.consume(production); Invalid: ProducerType does not implement Consumer

 another_type.consume(production);